You are here: YMAC > YMAC Meetings + Events > Yule River

 Day 2 Guest speakers included Senator Dorinda Cox, Mr Yaz Mubarakai MLA, Mr Kevin Michel MLA (on behalf of Amber-Jade Sanderson MLA, Minister for Health; Mental Health), Commissioner for Children and Young People Ms Jacqueline McGowan-Jones, Pilbara Development Commission CEO Mr Simon Taylor, WA Country Health Service Acting Executive Director Mr Matt Wells, WA Police Inspector Troy Douglas, as well as Pilbara DLG member Mr Damian Cunnane, Acting Pilbara Regional Executive Director, Department of Communities.

 Ahead of this year’s meeting, a report from the April 2024 Workshops was prepared by Independent Facilitator Ms Mandy Gadsdon and finalised by the Call to Action Working Group.
 The report includes additional considerations and suggested priorities and was provided to community members as part of discussions on Day 1 of the 2024 On-Country Meeting.
 Additionally, a DRAFT ‘snapshot’ summary was produced, for people wanting a version that includes information from both the 2023 Yule River Call to Action and the April workshops report.
-The Report is currently marked DRAFT, as it is being updated following community discussion at Yule River in July.
+This draft report served as the basis for the 2024 Yule River Call to Action and Solutions Roadmap following community feedback at the 2024 Yule River Bush Meeting.

 More information about the April 2024 workshops is available below.